From Chaos to Confidence: Navigating Rapid Scale

 The Outcome: Confidence, Backed by Evidence

-Change failure rates dropped dramatically.
+- Change failure rates dropped.

-Deployment frequency increased without sacrificing reliability.
+- Deployment frequency increased without sacrificing reliability.

 More importantly, something deeper changed.
 Trust returned—to the systems, to the processes, and to each other.
 Teams stopped reacting and started shaping.